Extrusion Processing Short Course

 Course starts promptly at 8 am to 5 pm each day.
 Check-in the first day begins at 7:30 am the first day.

-This fee covers course materials, refreshments, and lunch for both days.
+This fee covers course materials, refreshments, and lunches.
 Class size is limited to 24 people.

 Email Distribution List